 The Confident Choice for Cancer Treatment: Before, During and After.

 No two patients experience cancer the same way.
-That's why, at the University of Florida Proton Therapy Institute, we provide each patient with a treatment plan that fits his or her individual needs at every step.
+That's why, at the UF Health Proton Therapy Institute, we provide each patient with a treatment plan that fits his or her individual needs at every step.
 Your personal team of physicians, therapists, physicists and intake specialists will work together to care for you along the way.